10. Execution threads

 }

 - line 5: we wait for a reader thread to signal that the array has been read.
-When this signal is received, only one of the writer threads waiting for this signal will be able to proceed.
+When this signal is received, only one of the writer threads waiting for this signal can pass.

-- Lines 7–13: Process the data array with a Sleep in the middle to force the thread to yield the CPU.
+- lines 7-13: table operation data with a Sleep in the middle to force the thread to lose the processor.

-- Line 15: Notifies the reader threads that the array has been filled and can be read again.
+- line 15: tells reader threads that the array has been filled and can be read again.

-- there is indeed only one reader at a time, although it loses the CPU in the Read critical section
+- there is only 1 drive at a time, although it loses the processor in the critical section Read

-- There is indeed only one writer at a time, although it loses the CPU in the Write critical section
+- there is only 1 writer at a time, although he loses the processor in the review section Write

-- A reader only reads when there is something to read in the array
+- a reader only reads when there's something to read in the table

-- A writer writes only when the array has been fully read
+- a writer doesn't write until the picture has been fully read

 10.6.2.
 The Monitor class